mainmatter/test-embroider-css-layers/README.md

 I debugged embroider building process, and I have found pathToVanillaApp.
 This app is passed to webpack, so I am going to see how app.css is copied to the dist folder.

+> Note: Looks like hot reloading is not working in embroider app.

 ## 5. unplugin

 1. Wrap everything in unplugin